gazi-dis/gazi-theme/README.md

 # gazi-theme
  -------------------------------------------------------
-    Thank you for downloading Fruitful theme!
+    Thank you for downloading Gazi Theme!
 -------------------------------------------------------

 I learn custom theme for wordpress.
 I upload the theme files for everybody.
 I'll update changelog and theme files next days.